Federalism Around the World

 What can we learn from each other?

-Of the 195 recognized countries, 27 participate in some form of federalism.
-Within these countries is about 480 federated states or national entities that are part of federated state.
-This means that over 40% of the world's population--or just over 2 billion people--live in countries that can be considered or claim to be federal.
-Around the world there are independent organizations dedicated to the study and promotion of federalism.
-Some of these organizations are attached to universities; many are independently funded; several have hundreds of employees; others have only a handful.
-What all these organizations have in common is a commitment to furthering federalism research and implementation globally.
+Over 40% of the world's population--or just over 2 billion people--live in countries that can be considered or claim to be federal.
+Around the world there are a wide variety of independent organizations dedicated to the study and promotion of intergovernmental relations.
+Some of these organizations are attached to universities; many are independently funded.
+Several have hundreds of employees, while others have only a handful of active members.

 "Federalism is a means of ensuring peace, stability, and mutual accommodation in countries that have territorially concentrated differences of identity, ethnicity, religion or language.
 Federalism, especially in large or diverse countries, can also improve service delivery and democratic resilience, ensure decisions are made at the most appropriate level, protect against the over-concentration of power and resources, and create more opportunities for democratic participation." - International IDEA